 Place: First Presbyterian Church, Wilmington

-Saturday, November 11: workshop on “Healthful Technique,” 10am-noon, Noack tracker organ in Chapel, followed by lunch in the Parish Hall
+Saturday, November 11: workshop on “Healthful Technique,” 10am-noon, Noack tracker organ in Chapel, followed by lunch (Dutch treat) at the Pilot House

-Sunday, November 12: recital on Skinner organ in sanctuary, 5:00pm, followed by reception
+Sunday, November 12: recital on Skinner organ in sanctuary, 5:00pm

 (December 2023: no event; Merry Christmas!)